NoMoreFood/putty-cac/README.md

 PuTTY CAC is maintained independently from the US Government by the open source community.

+You can download the latest release of PuTTY CAC here: https://github.com/NoMoreFood/putty-cac/releases

 ## Prerequisites
 * Microsoft Windows 7 or Later
 * For CAPI support, an appropriate Windows smart card mini-driver must be installed.
 This is typically provided by the smart card manufacturer although many common hardware tokens are supported by OpenSC.